AngelLando/ionic-geo-guess/readme.md

 * loading time when a user post a thumbnail
 * loading time to see all guesses for a thumbnail
+* improvements on the API:
+  * for a user, add the field "profile_picture"
-* improvements on the API: a user shouldn't be able to make more than one guess on a thumbnail (only frontend implemented for the moment)
+  * a user should not be able to make more than one guess on a thumbnail (only frontend implemented for the moment)
+  * a user should be able to change his password

 ## Requirements
 Node.js 12.x